VoidG4/CityVibe/README.md

 UnipiCityVibe is a modern, feature-rich Android application designed to help users discover, track, and book tickets for cultural events in their city.
 Built entirely with **Kotlin** and **Jetpack Compose**, it offers a seamless and accessible user experience, featuring real-time geolocation alerts, voice-guided navigation, and a dynamic multilingual interface.

-> **Note:** This project was developed as part of a university semester assignment, fulfilling and exceeding all core and bonus requirements.

----

 ## ✨ Key Features

 ### 🔐 Authentication & Profile